michalgm/curiosityhacked.org/blog/oakland/about.md

 - December 21st, 2014 - e-textile project with the Crafty Avenger
 - December 28th, 2014- NO OPEN LAB/ Holiday Break!
 - January 4th, 2015 - NO OPEN LAB/ Holiday Recovery!
-- January 11th, 2015 - Plastic Bottle Re-Use Hack-A-Thon (Please BYOB if you can!) plus Make your own Diving Squid in a Bottle! ($5 materials fee)
-- January 18th, 2015 - Working With Wool: Knitting and Felting
-- January 25th, 2015 - DIY Spy Bug!

 <em>If you're interested in using CHOL for your after-school group or science club, contact us at info@curiosityhacked.org</em>